tcy63/NLPDL_project/README.md

 In this project, we focus on the medical domain.

-The RoBERTa model is loaded from huggingface as required.
+The RoBERTa [[1]](#1) model is loaded from huggingface as required.

-The performance is measured on two downstream tasks, CHEMPROT and BioASQ.
+The performance is measured on two downstream tasks, ChemProt and BioASQ.

 1. post-training

-   We use domain-specific data from PubMed.
+   We use domain-specific data from PubMed (for more information of the text we use, see acknowledgement).
 The pre-trained RoBERTa model is post-trained on this corpus by MLM (masked language modeling).

 2. task-adaption

-   We use domain-specific data from downstream tasks, CHEMPROT and BioASQ.
+   We use domain-specific data from downstream tasks, ChemProt and BioASQ.
 The post-trained model can be further post-trained on this corpus by MLM (masked language modeling).
+This idea is proved useful [[2]](#2).

 3. vocabulary-expansion